Graf PVCu Welded Windows and Doors: The Ultimate Guide to uPVC Joint Types

 2. The Seamless Graf Weld (The New Way)

-Close up of Graf welded flush sash window showing seamless invisible corner
+Graf welded flush sash window seamless corner

-Simple: Cost.
-A Graf welding machine is a massive investment compared to a standard welder.
-KJM Group partners with premium suppliers (like Deceuninck) who have invested millions in this technology to bring you the Infinity Window Range.
+🛠 Why isn’t everyone doing it?
+Cost.
+A Graf welding machine is a massive investment.
+KJM Group partners with premium suppliers to bring you the Infinity Window Range.

 Comparison: Standard vs. Graf Weld